AdvaniaSE/PowerShellAdvancedFundamentals/09. Pester/Detailed.md

 - `Add-OneToValue 10` should output `11`.
 - `Add-OneToValue -5` should output `-4`.

-Because Add-OneToValue is defined as a private function it is not exposed by your normal powershell session.
+Because `Add-OneToValue` is defined as a private function it is not exposed to your normal PowerShell session.
-By using Pesters InModuleScope command you can execute test code inside the module, giving you access to its internal functions, variables, and aliases
+By using Pester's `InModuleScope` command you can execute test code inside the module, giving you access to its internal functions, variables, and aliases.

 ```PowerShell
 InModuleScope PSAddOne {